KartikBansaliitg/HealthCare-System/README.md

 ## Healthcare Management Sysytem

 - <h4>A healthcare website that provides a smooth and efficient channel for patients to register themselves,        book appointments with doctors and access other basic medical services.</h4>
-<p> The implementation of HMS in our IITG Hospital will enable it to make decisions
+<pre>     The implementation of HMS in our IITG Hospital will enable it to make decisions
-about the way they’re run, and the work they perform which will in turn help us treat patients in a better way, access their real-time reports, and other information, their past clinical data and more can be done quickly which will lead to best patient outcomes.</p>
+about the way they’re run, and the work they perform which will in turn help us treat patients in a better way, access their real-time reports, and other information, their past clinical data and more can be done quickly which will lead to best patient outcomes.</pre>

 - <h4>Captured the requirement analysis using ER Diagram to convert it into suitable relations with keys and constraints.</h4>
-<p>For more detailed explanation please refer to the Detailed Explanation of the project</p>
+<p>For more detailed explanation please refer to the *Detailed_Explanation* of the project</p>

 ## Features